Overview

 University of Michigan Transportation Research Institute (UMTRI) has been involved in wheelchair-occupant safety research for almost forty years and Biosciences researchers and test engineers have been active in leading the development of wheelchair transportation safety (WTS) standards worldwide since 1985.
-The UMTRI sled impact test lab is ISO 17025:2017 accredited to conduct impact tests of wheelchairs, wheelchair seating systems, and wheelchair tiedowns and occupant-restraint systems (WTORS) to evaluate their frontal- impact performance relative to crashworthiness criteria in the latest U.S. and international industry standards.
+The UMTRI sled impact test lab is ISO/IEC 17025:2017 accredited to conduct impact tests of wheelchairs, wheelchair seating systems, and wheelchair tiedowns and occupant-restraint systems (WTORS) to evaluate their frontal- impact performance relative to crashworthiness criteria in the latest U.S. and international industry standards.
 UMTRI also offers wheelchair containment and occupant retention evaluations for rearward facing wheelchair passenger spaces per U.S. and internationals industry standards.

 Frontal-impact testing of wheelchairs is conducted in accordance with Annex A of Section 19 of ANSI/RESNA Wheelchair Standards, Volume 4: Wheelchairs and Transportation: Wheelchairs Used as Seats in Motor Vehicles (Section 19, ANSI/RESNA WC-4:2017), often referred to as “WC19.”
 This industry standard was published in December 2017 and is an updated and improved version of the original WC19 that was published in May 2000.
 Other WC19 wheelchair performance tests are conducted in accordance with Annex B, Annex C, and Annex E.